 Because North Iceland is less touristed than the capital area near Reykjavik, the services of an Iceland travel planner can be helpful in finding quality accommodation, dining and excursion options in the area.

-Iceland Unwrapped has extensive experience planning personal and custom itineraries in the region for families, business groups and individual travelers, and can offer deluxe private accommodations as well as hotels and other specialty accommodations.
+Iceland Unwrapped has extensive experience planning personal and custom itineraries in the region for families, business groups and individual travelers.
+We can offer deluxe private accommodations as well as hotels and other specialty accommodations.
 Iceland Unwrapped can also organize unique experiences including private and group excursions, and even “Dining with the Icelanders” where visitors dine with local Icelandic families in their homes.

 Mike Klein is an American-British writer and communication consultant based in Reykjavik.